Easy As Cookies

 • Place 1 ¼ cups (10 ounces) heavy cream in a large mixing bowl.
 (Be prepared; cream splatters everywhere!)
 Add the ¼ cup powdered sugar.

-Like with the egg whites, the stiff peaks won't flop over.
+Like with the egg whites, stiff peaks won't flop over.
 You'll see an obvious trail where the beaters were.
 When you remove the beaters from the whipped cream, there will be a hole or gap where they were.

 Assembling the Yule Log